What Is Occupational Therapy And Its Types?

 - Safety procedures

-Finally, other tasks are considered important enough to be routinely included in occupational therapy, such as:
+Finally, there are other tasks that may be considered important enough to be routinely included in occupational therapy, including:

 - Social interaction